Train the decision.

 What is an Engram?

 Each Engram takes 3 to 12 minutes.
-You read a realistic clinical context, analyze patient data, choose among plausible options, and receive targeted feedback that explains not just what the right answer is, but why your reasoning path led where it did.
+You read a realistic client file, analyze test results and risk factors, choose among plausible options, and receive targeted feedback that explains not just what the right answer is, but why your reasoning path led where it did.

 The wrong answers aren't random.
-Each one targets a specific, named cognitive error — a reasoning trap that candidates actually fall into on exam day.
+Every distractor targets a specific, named cognitive error — a reasoning trap that candidates actually fall into on exam day.
+You don't just learn what's correct.
+You learn how you think incorrectly, and that's what changes your performance.

 A memory trace

 In neuroscience, an engram is the physical or biochemical change in neural tissue that represents a memory.
-In our context, an Engram is a decision pattern — a trained response to a category of clinical situation that becomes automatic through deliberate practice.
+Here, an Engram is a decision pattern — a trained response to a category of clinical situation that becomes automatic through deliberate practice.

 The goal isn't to memorize answers.
-It's to build stable decision patterns that fire correctly under exam pressure.
+It's to build stable decision patterns that fire correctly under exam pressure — the way an experienced clinician recognizes a situation before consciously analyzing it.

 The Diamond Pattern

 Every Engram follows the same decision architecture.
-You enter through a scenario, converge on a decision point, diverge into feedback paths, then reconverge at a synthesis.
+You enter through a scenario, converge on a decision point, diverge into feedback paths based on your choice, then reconverge at a synthesis.
 This is not a linear quiz — it's a decision tree.

 Context

-A realistic clinical scenario — a patient, their history, their goals.
-You're placed in the role of the EP.
+A realistic client file — history, goals, medications, lifestyle.
+You're placed in the role of the Exercise Physiologist.

 Data

 Test results, vital signs, risk factors.
-You decide what matters — and what doesn't.
+You decide what matters — and what's a distraction.

 Decision

 Four plausible options.
 One best answer.
-Every distractor targets a named reasoning error.
+Every distractor targets a named cognitive error.

 Feedback